-This country-specific Q&A provides an overview to real estate laws and regulations that may occur in France.
+This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the France.

 It will cover the most pertinent issues including ownership structures, restrictions, transfers, taxes and environmental contamination.